romeerez/orchid-orm/packages/docs/src/guide/orm-test-factories.md

 npm i porm-test-factory
 ```

-Factory cannot be in same file as model, place it somewhere else, for example, you can have a file `src/utils/test-factories.ts` and have factories for all models in a one place.
+Factory cannot be in the same file as the model, place it somewhere else, for example, you can have a file `src/utils/test-factories.ts` and have factories for all models in one place.

 ## sequence